Information for Authors

 When a large, multi-center group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript.
 These individuals should fully meet the criteria for authorship defined above and editors will ask these individuals to complete journal-specific author and conflict of interest disclosure forms.
 When submitting a group author manuscript, the corresponding author should clearly indicate the preferred citation and should clearly identify all individual authors as well as the group name.
 Other members of the group should be listed in the acknowledgements.
 Addition and deletion of authors may not be permitted after submission with authorship proforma duly signed.

 - References: Maximum 18-25 references are allowed.
-Fifty Percent References should be last five years and all references listed consecutively as numerical in parentheses.
+Fifty Percent References should be last five years and all references listed consecutively as superscript.
 The final bibliography should be in the order in which they are quoted in the text and written in Vancouver Style).
 References appearing in a table or figure should be numbered sequentially with those in text.
 DOI number of those references where it is available.
 PAFMJ follows Index Medicus style for references and abbreviated journal names according to the list of Journals indexed in Index Medicus.
 It is mandatory that reference number shouldbe mentioned on ERC.

 - Journals: Standard journal article.
 (List all authors when six or less; when seven or more, list only first six and add et al)